sudoix/terminal-env/README.md

 #### Simple script for setting up my terminal environment on Ubuntu

-Usage:

-Just clone the repo and run the following command:

 **Note**: If you get an dulicated key error when you want to use broadcasting in terminator it's about your keyaboard because it run `ibus` and it's not related to terminator.